BCB Newsletter – December 2019

 Every month, we focus the spotlight on one show BCB broadcasts and tell you more about it.
 This time we’re giving you more information about The Record Shack with Cleveland Harris.

-A new programme on BCB that goes out every Sunday 12-1am, on The Record Shack, you can expect to hear anything and everything so long as it’s on vinyl.
+A new programme on BCB that goes out every Sunday 12-1am, on The Record Shack you can expect to hear anything and everything so long as it’s on vinyl.

 New Volunteers Training